 White Collar Defense & Investigations

 Cahill’s White Collar Defense practice offers exceptional depth and breadth of government and trial experience.
-Our practice is co-chaired by former federal prosecutors from the Southern District of New York.
+Our practice is chaired by Anirudh Bansal, a former federal prosecutor from the Southern District of New York.
 During his government service, Anirudh supervised thousands of cases and conducted scores of criminal trials.

 Select Representative Matters: